 Project Objectives

 This project aims to understand important aspects of energy consumption and more specifically how stakeholders are affected due to weather phenomena and other factors.
-A few questions we look to answer are:
+This project address the following questions:

 How are individuals at the household level affected by weather phenomena?